mousepawmedia/devdocs/network/source/network/nextcloud.rst

 If your internet connection is slow or unreliable, you may experience lags in typing, applying changes, or seeing the collaborative changes of others.
-In the worst case, you might not be able to make any changes becase they're getting lost between your computer and the server.
+In the worst case, you might not be able to make any changes because they're getting lost between your computer and the server.

 ..
 NOTE:: If you *see* your changes on the document, you can rest assured